MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 have **stdout** and **stderr**.
 PowerShell has six output streams.
 For more information, see [about_Redirection][4] and [about_Output_Streams][5].

-In general, the output sent to **stdout** by an OS-native command is sent to the **Success** stream in PowerShell.
-Output sent to **stderr** by an OS-native command is sent to the **Error** stream in PowerShell.
+In general, the output sent to **stdout** by an native command is sent to the **Success** stream in PowerShell.
+Output sent to **stderr** by an native command is sent to the **Error** stream in PowerShell.

-When an OS-native command has a non-zero exit code, `$?` is set to `$false`.
+When an native command has a non-zero exit code, `$?` is set to `$false`.
 If the exit code is zero, `$?` is set to `$true`.

 However, this changed in PowerShell 7.2.
-Error records redirected from OS-native commands, like when using redirection operators (`2>&1`), are not written to PowerShell's `$Error` variable and the preference variable `$ErrorActionPreference` does not affect the redirected output.
+Error records redirected from native commands, like when using redirection operators (`2>&1`), aren't written to PowerShell's `$Error` variable and the preference variable `$ErrorActionPreference` doesn't affect the redirected output.

 Many native commands write to **stderr** as an alternative stream for additional information.
 This behavior can cause confusion in PowerShell when looking through errors and the additional output information can be lost if `$ErrorActionPreference` is set to a state that mutes the output.

-PowerShell 7.3 added a new experimental feature `PSNativeCommandErrorActionPreference` that allows you to control whether output to `stderr` is treated as an error.
-For more information, see [PSNativeCommandErrorActionPreference][6].
+PowerShell 7.3 added a new experimental feature `PSnativeCommandErrorActionPreference` that allows you to control whether output to `stderr` is treated as an error.
+For more information, see [PSnativeCommandErrorActionPreference][6].

 ## Running PowerShell commands

-As previous noted, PowerShell commands are are known as cmdlets.
+As previously noted, PowerShell commands are known as cmdlets.
 Cmdlets are collected into PowerShell modules that can be loaded on demand.
 Cmdlets can be written in any compiled .NET language or using the PowerShell scripting language itself.

 ### PowerShell commands that run other commands

 The PowerShell **call operator** (`&`) lets you run commands that are stored in variables and represented by strings or script blocks.
-You can use this to run any OS-native command or PowerShell command.
-This is useful in a script when you need to dynamically construct the command-line parameters for an OS-native command.
+You can use this to run any native command or PowerShell command.
+This is useful in a script when you need to dynamically construct the command-line parameters for an native command.
 For more information, see the [call operator][7].

-The `Start-Process` cmdlet can be used to run OS-native commands, but should only be used when you need to control how the command is executed.
+The `Start-Process` cmdlet can be used to run native commands, but should only be used when you need to control how the command is executed.
 The cmdlet has parameters to support the following
 scenarios: